babel/babel/CONTRIBUTING.md

   }
   ```

-  Use `minNodeVersionInputJs` if an `input.js` test requires a minimum Node version.
+  Use `minNodeVersionTransform` if an `input.js` test requires a minimum Node version.

 - **`externalHelpers`** (boolean)